Western Animation / Father of the Pride

 - The DVD has two episodes which never aired: "Siegfried and Roy: The Movie Fantasy Experience Movie" and "Stage Freight" (the pilot re-cut as an Origins Episode), as well as one episode that was only ever storyboarded.

 - Mistaken for Gay: In "The Siegfried & Roy Movie Fantasy Experience Movie," Kate is taken to a women's self-help club, and upon entering nervously exclaims "I like men!"

-- A Brick Joke when Larry comes to the group to "save" her proves that she was not the only one who assumed this.
+- Becomes a Brick Joke when Larry comes to the group to "save" her:

 Larry: "GIVE ME BACK MY WIFE, YOU CRAZY LESBIANS!"

 - Multiboobage: The female pig in the "Donkey" episode has eight nipples.

 - And there's a couple references to Kate or the other female cats having eight nipples, despite appearing to have humanoid breasts.

 - Mythology Gag: After getting kicked by Chutney, Snack bounces off of three sunbathing women's breasts to the tune of the "NBC" station jingle.